Groupoid exactness and the weak containment problem

 \begin{prop} Let $\cG$ be an amenable (resp. strongly amenable) at infinity locally compact groupoid.
 Let $\cH$ be a locally compact subgroupoid of $\cG$.
 Then $\cH$ is amenable (resp. strongly amenable) at infinity. \end{prop}

-\begin{proof} Let $(Y,p)$ be a fibrewise compact amenable $\cG$-space and set $Y_E = p^{-1}(E)$ where $E = \cH^{(0)}$.
-Note that the restriction of $p$ to $Y_E$ is proper and that it has a continuous section whenever $p$ has a continuous section.
+\begin{proof} Let $(Y,p)$ be a fibrewise compact amenable $\cG$-space with $p$ surjective and set $Y_E = p^{-1}(E)$ where $E = \cH^{(0)}$.
+Note that the restriction of $p$ to $Y_E$ is proper and surjective, and that it has a continuous section whenever $p$ has a continuous section.
 Moreover, it is easily seen that $Y_E\rtimes \cH$ is a subgroupoid of $Y\rtimes \cG$.
-Therefore, by \cite[Proposition 5.1]{AD-R}, the groupoid $Y_E\rtimes \cH$ is amenable. \end{proof}
+Therefore, by \cite[Proposition 5.1.1]{AD-R}, the groupoid $Y_E\rtimes \cH$ is amenable. \end{proof}

-\begin{prop} Let $\cG$ be a locally compact groupoid. \begin{itemize} \item[(i)] Assume that $\cG$ is amenable (resp. strongly amenable) at infinity.
-Then for every $\cG$-space $(Z,q)$, the semi-direct product groupoid $Z\rtimes \cG$ is amenable (resp. strongly amenable) at infinity. \item[(ii)] Let $Z$ be a $\cG$-space whose momentum map $q$ is proper.
+It follows in particular that if $\cG$ is amenable at infinity, its isotropy groups are amenable at infinity. \begin{prop} Let $\cG$ be a locally compact groupoid. \begin{itemize} \item[(i)] Assume that $\cG$ is amenable (resp. strongly amenable) at infinity.
+Then for every $\cG$-space $(Z,q)$, the semi-direct product groupoid $Z\rtimes \cG$ is amenable (resp. strongly amenable) at infinity. \item[(ii)] Let $Z$ be a $\cG$-space whose moment map $q$ is proper and surjective.
 Assume that $Z\rtimes \cG$ is amenable at infinity.
-Then $\cG$ is amenable at infinity. \item[(iii)] Let $Z$ be a $\cG$-space whose momentum map $q$ is proper and has a continuous section.
+Then $\cG$ is amenable at infinity. \item[(iii)] Let $Z$ be a $\cG$-space whose moment map $q$ is proper, surjective, and has a continuous section.
 Assume that $Z\rtimes \cG$ is strongly amenable at infinity.
 Then $\cG$ is strongly amenable at infinity. \end{itemize} \end{prop}